nothub/spark-11/README.md

 3. Tests earlier using Powermock ( yes, bad idea ) - were removed - and custom reflection set in
 4. All `javax` classes replaced by corresponding `jakarta` ( Java 9+ removed `javax` from base SDK ) as jetty chose to do it that way
 5. Refactoring the websockets - jetty 11 does it differently.
+6. Migrated also to Java-21 fiber or Virtual threads - you can easily spawn virtual threads now
+7. Start supporting HTTP 2.0

 Getting started